hashicorp/terraform-provider-aws/website/docs/r/elasticsearch_domain.html.markdown

 * `zone_awareness_enabled` - (Optional) Indicates whether zone awareness is enabled, set to `true` for multi-az deployment.
 To enable awareness with three Availability Zones, the `availability_zone_count` within the `zone_awareness_config` must be set to `3`.
 * `warm_enabled` - (Optional) Indicates whether to enable warm storage.
 * `warm_count` - (Optional) The number of warm nodes in the cluster.
-* `warm_enabled` - (Optional) The instance type for the Elasticsearch cluster's warm nodes.
+* `warm_type` - (Optional) The instance type for the Elasticsearch cluster's warm nodes.
 Valid values are `ultrawarm1.medium.elasticsearch` and `ultrawarm1.large.elasticsearch`.

 **zone_awareness_config** supports the following attributes: